Based on Jeffrey Williamson, Trade and Poverty: When the Third World Fell Behind (MIT Press, 2013)

 Averaged over the nineteenth century as a whole, the annual growth rate of the periphery’s terms of trade was 1.2% — enough to significantly increase the growth rate of its per capita income.

 Not all areas of the poor periphery experienced this terms of trade boom.
 India’s terms of trade varied a great deal over the century, but ended the century almost as they began it.
 If India gained from trade with the industrial core, it was through the one-shot gains afforded by specialization.
 The other major outlier was China, which was excluded from the figure above.
 Its terms of trade at the end of the century were two-fifths of what they were at the beginning of the century, meaning that trade reduced the growth rate of China’s per capita income.
-Its major import — one that it was forced to accept through military force — was opium and it was expensive.
+Its major import — one that it was forced to accept through military force — was opium, and opium was expensive.
 Its major exports were silk and cotton textiles: their prices plummeted when the Industrial Revolution radically transformed the production of textiles.
 High import prices and low export prices imply low terms of trade.9

 Specialization and De-industrialization